Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Methods

-The micromirror field shown in Fig.~\ref{fig:mirrorfield} was self-consistently generated using the hybrid-kinetic code \textsc{Pegasus}\texttt{++}~, which models the collisionless ions using a PIC method and the electrons as an isotropic, isothermal fluid.
-The code can simulate a plasma’s expansion or contraction using a coordinate transform method (see~\citep{Bott_2021ApJ...922L..35B} for further details), which via double-adiabatic conservation laws produces an ion pressure anisotropy that becomes mirror unstable.
+The micromirror field shown in Figure~\ref{fig:mirrorfield} was self-consistently generated using the hybrid-kinetic code \textsc{Pegasus}\texttt{++}~, which models the collisionless ions using a PIC method and the electrons as an isotropic, isothermal fluid.
+The code can simulate a plasma’s expansion or contraction using a coordinate transform method \cite[see][for further details]{Bott_2021ApJ...922L..35B}, which, via double-adiabatic conservation laws, produces an ion pressure anisotropy that becomes mirror unstable.